Morning, Thursday, 22nd October 2020

 ***Full-scale policy conference taking place online***

-This conference focuses on improving the sustainability of UK universities, their estates and operations.
+This conference focuses on improving the sustainability of UK universities, their estates and operations - and their wider contribution towards meeting net-zero 2050.

 It takes place against the backdrop of the Government’s policy drive to reach net-zero emissions by 2050, and significant initiatives within the sector itself.